Gregory Peck Award: History

-In 2014, the family began presenting the award in San Diego where the actor was born, raised his family and where he founded the La Jolla Playhouse.
+In 2014, the family began presenting the award in San Diego where the actor was born, raised his family and where he founded La Jolla Playhouse.
 Since the DIFF was forced to close due to financial reasons in 2019, the award is presented exclusively at SDIFF.

 Trophies

 Winners in Dingle were awarded with a design based on "The Aglish Pillar" created by Irish Jeweller Brian de Staic.
 Winners in San Diego have received a "Golden Eagle Statuette" sculpted by Apache artist Ruben Chato.